Evelyn-Zhang4/Evelyn-Zhang4.github.io/_research/conflict-preemption.md

   og_image: "/images/research/DMF2.png"
 ---

-In this research, I explor the integration of digital microfluidic (DMF) platform into biosensor for point-of-care testing in an automated and sensitive manner.
+In this research, I explore the integration of digital microfluidic (DMF) platform into biosensor for point-of-care testing in an automated and sensitive manner.
 By deploying cell-based/protein-based immunoassays to the electrochemical biosensors

 Digital microfluidics (DMF) has gained attention as an ideal candidate for point-of-care (POC) testing due to its liquid manipulation technology that can manipulate droplets on a planar electrode surface under applied voltage based on the electrowetting-on-dielectric (EWOD) principle.
 DMF devices can operate droplets in an automated and programmable way with minimally trained individuals, and they can be reconfigured on-demand for different applications such as immunological assays, cell-based assays, and DNA amplification.
 Electrical-based detection is a promising sensing strategy that can be integrated into DMF platforms due to the convenience of integrating electrical sensors into systems composed of electrode arrays.
 The merging of electrical-based sensors and DMF platforms has enabled various POC applications, particularly immunoassays.
 So far, electrical sensors have been integrated into DMF platforms for the detection of antigen molecules and rubella virus with high sensitivity and selectivity.
 These detections are usually based on enzyme-linked immunoassay (ELISA), which immobilizes target molecules on solid surfaces such as magnetic beads and labels captured molecules with enzyme-tagged secondary antibodies.
 Targets can be quantified by measuring their electrochemical oxidation in the presence of redox probes via amperometric or potentiometric transduction principles using electrochemical electrodes housed on the DMF substrates.